 Courses delivered in shortened semesters are expected to have the same number of contact hours and the same requirement for out-of-class learning as courses taught in a normal semester.

 Institutions may offer a course in a non-traditional way (for example, over the internet, or through a shortened, intensive format) that does not meet these contact hour requirements, if the course has been reviewed and approved through a formal, institutional faculty review process that evaluates the course and its learning outcomes and determines that the course does, in fact, have equivalent learning outcomes to an equivalent, traditionally delivered course.

 POLICY GUIDELINES FOR SHORT COURSES

-The minimum number of class contact hours is fifteen per semester credit hour.
+The minimum number of class contact hours is 15 per semester credit hour.

 Quality assurance procedures for short courses are the same as for all other courses.
 Short courses are monitored and evaluated the same as other courses.
 Also, short courses must be taught by either full-time or part-time faculty who are reviewed by the appropriate department and hired under normal university procedures.

 A course is eligible for a shortened format if it includes any of the following characteristics:

 subject matter or special projects that require an intensive, concentrated delivery format;

 necessity of accommodating work schedules of special groups of students;